Stand back and show the whole room before close-ups so wall position, windows, doors, and furniture make sense.

 Estimate guide

-Good photos make the first review faster.
+Good photos make the first check faster.

 - Best first step